Mohamed-Abusaif/EasyOCR---Use-Case-/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for text detection and filtering purposes.
+The project consists of two separate files: main.py: contains the model with the interface to use it cleanimages.py: script to filter the photos based on specific criteria Both files are independat, you can use cleanimage.py to filter the photos you want to put in the input folder Then you use the model to detect the text on the photos you input

 ### Prerequisites